 7. Simple Cabin

 If you’re looking for a simple, cabin-style home, you can make your own by following these plans.
 The 17-page plans, which include step-by-step directions, a materials list, and 2D and 3D images, will help you build this incredibly affordable 10-foot by 16-foot cabin.

 8. Tiny House Cabin

-Take these plans with you to your dream plot to build this tiny house cabin.
+Take these plans with you to your dream plot of land to build this tiny house cabin.
 Measuring 16 feet by 20 feet, this A-frame cabin offers 320 square feet of living space and a loft for extra storage or sleeping room.
 The plans include a shopping list, detailed instructions, photographs, and other resources to facilitate the build.

-9. Redwood Cabin with Loft
+9. Redwood Cabin With Loft

-The plans to build this redwood cabin are designed to be easy to follow for those with basic woodworking experience and tools, but they (like the rest above) can also be passed on to a professional builder.
+The plans to build this redwood cabin are designed to be easy to follow for those with basic woodworking experience and tools, but they (like the other plans above) can also be passed on to a professional builder.
 Detailed instructions, elevations, foundation plans, framing plans, and plumbing and electrical hookup information is all included in the plans.
 The finished cabin measures 16 feet by 20 feet and includes a spacious loft.